-- 5. For the Does your Internet connection require a login? setting, leave the No radio button selected. - If your Internet connection requires an account name or host name, type it in the Account Name (If Required) field. - 7.
+- 5. In the Does your Internet connection require a login? section, leave the No radio button selected. - 6.
+If your Internet connection requires an account name or host name, click the Edit button in the Account Name section and enter the account name. - 7.
 If your Internet connection requires a domain name, type it in the Domain Name (If Required) field.
 For the other sections on this page, the default settings usually work, but you can change them. - 8.
 Select an Internet IP Address radio button: - Get Dynamically from ISP.
 Your ISP uses DHCP to assign your IP address.
 Your ISP automatically assigns these addresses. - Use Static IP Address.
 Enter the IP address, IP subnet mask, and the gateway IP address that your ISP assigned.
 The gateway is the ISP router to which your router connects. - 9.
 Select a Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
 Your ISP uses DHCP to assign your DNS servers.
 Your ISP automatically assigns this address. - Use These DNS Servers.
 If you know that your ISP requires specific servers, select this option.
 Enter the IP address of your ISP's primary DNS server.
 If a secondary DNS server address is available, enter it also. - 10.
 Select a Router MAC Address radio button: - Use Default Address.
-Use the default MAC address.

-- Use Computer MAC Address.
+Use the default MAC address. - Use Computer MAC Address.
 The router captures and uses the MAC address of the computer that you are now using.
 You must use the one computer that the ISP allows. - Use This MAC Address.
-Enter the MAC address that you want to use.
+Enter the MAC address that you want to use. - 11.
+Click the Apply button.